vyca2017/content/content/faq/graphql-schema-definition.md

 description: A GraphQL Schema Definition is the easiest way to describe an entire GraphQL api.
 With Graphcool you can use Schema Definitions to create new projects
 ---

-# GraphQL IDL - GraphQL Schema Definition
+# GraphQL IDL - Schema Definition Language

 ## What is a GraphQL Schema Definition?